-Testing a website before launch is a critical step in the web development process—kind of like checking if your zipper is up before stepping into a crowded room.
-It ensures that the site functions correctly, provides a good user experience, and fulfills its business objectives.
-Neglecting this phase can lead to issues that affect usability, accessibility, and performance, ultimately harming a brand’s reputation.
+Testing a website before launch is akin to checking your zipper before entering a crowded room.
+It verifies that the site functions correctly, provides a positive user experience, and meets business objectives.
+Skipping this phase can lead to issues affecting usability, accessibility, and performance, ultimately tarnishing a brand’s reputation.

 Ensures Functional Quality